redd-fi/redd-fi/README.md

       - html and css
       - OS: Windows / Ubuntu

 Im going to upload projects here that i have worked on.
+Feel free to jump around the branches to view different projects of mine.

 <!---
 redd-fi/redd-fi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.